 Computational Thinking: HexaHexaFlexagon Automata is a full colour booklet on computational thinking based around exploring strange mathematical paper models called flexagons.
 Make the flexagon and explore it while at the same time learning about computing and computational thinking and how it can help.
-The booklet is written by Paul Curzon of Queen Mary University of London based on the cs4fn approach.
+The free booklet is written by Paul Curzon of Queen Mary University of London based on the CS4FN approach.

-How to fold a hexahexaflexagon, with Paul Curzon.
+Above: How to fold a hexahexaflexagon, with Paul Curzon.

 - Make a red and yellow hexahexaflexagon by folding and gluing a multicoloured paper strip, following the algorithm.
 Once made you start to explore it.
 As you fold it up and unfold it, you magically reveal new sides as the flexagon changes colour.
 To explore it fully, you need a map.
 A graph seems a good representation, which you create as you explore.

 - A graph is like a tube map, with circles (nodes) for places revealed and lines between them (edges) showing which circles you can move between by folding and unfolding the flexagon.
 It is a special kind of graph that can be thought of as a machine – a ‘finite state machine’.
 The nodes of the graph are different states the flexagon can be in and the edges show what actions that can be taken to move between states.
 It describes the computations involved in flexing the flexagon.
 A finite state machines is a very useful tools in the computational thinking toolbox.
 They are an important way for describing what computer systems do.

 - Learn about graphs, graph exploration algorithms, finite state machines (also called automata), specification, computational thinking, abstraction, data representation, computational modelling, generalisation and pattern matching, algorithmic thinking, evaluation, logical thinking.